-Before I show you how you can effectively use coconut oil for acne treatment, I need you to first understand what EXACTLY causes your acne – why you're getting it.
-This is because IF you're treating your acne with coconut oil but at the same time, you're doing something foolish that offsets the oil's effect on acne.
+To use coconut oil effectively for acne treatment, you must first understand what exactly causes your acne – why you're getting it.
+If you don't have the faintest idea what actually causes your acne, you'll unwittingly do something foolish that offset coconut oil's healing effect on acne.
 And when that occurs, using coconut oil may trigger more breakouts on your face and make your acne worse than before.

 I just want to make absolutely sure you're able to clear your acne nicely with the use of coconut oil.
-So now, let's find out why you're getting acne.
+Let's get started.

 1. Why do you get acne?

 You get acne on your face and skin because your liver fails to timely deactivate androgens.
 Androgens are sex hormones produced by your adrenal gland and sex gland (ovary in females, testis in males).

 What have these hormones got to do with acne?

 Good question.
 These hormones can stimulate your sebaceous glands (under your skin pores where hair follicles are) to secrete an oily substance called sebum.
 Sebum helps to lubricate your skin and hair, and hence, prevent them from drying and cracking / breaking.

 Actually, there's nothing wrong with the presence of androgens (androgenic hormones) since we need them to help regulate oil production for our hair and skin care, and perform other functions as well.

 But problems arise when some of them are not properly deactivated by your liver after they have accomplished their jobs.
 These "remain-active" hormones then continue to circulate in your bloodstream and stimulate your sebaceous glands to keep producing sebum, resulting in an oily skin or face.

 In fact, excessive sebum production doesn't necessarily cause acne on your skin or face.
 Which is why you can see some people having oily skin but not a single pimple on their face.

 This is because if you don't do something to reduce the excessive secretion of sebum, the local acne bacteria (Propionibacterium acnes or simply P. acnes) in your skin will soon multiply.
 Sebum is their primary source of food.